conda/conda-build/docs/source/index.rst

 Conda Build Documentation
 =========================

-Building a conda package requires
+Conda build contains commands and tools to allow you to build your own packages for conda.
-:doc:`installing conda-build <install-conda-build>` and creating a conda :doc:`recipe <concepts/recipe>`.
+It also provides helpful tools to constrain or pin versions in recipes.
+Building a conda package requires :doc:`installing conda build <install-conda-build>` and creating a conda :doc:`recipe <concepts/recipe>`.
 Use the ``conda build`` command to build the conda package from the conda recipe.